-- The first floppy drive is named /dev/fd0. - The second floppy drive is named /dev/fd1. - The first hard disk detected is named /dev/sda. - The second hard disk detected is named /dev/sdb, and so on. - The first SCSI CD-ROM is named /dev/scd0, also known as /dev/sr0.
+- The first hard disk detected is named /dev/sda. - The second hard disk detected is named /dev/sdb, and so on. - The first SCSI CD-ROM is named /dev/scd0, also known as /dev/sr0.

 The partitions on each disk are represented by appending a decimal number to the disk name: sda1 and sda2 represent the first and second partitions of the first SCSI disk drive in your system.